 Recommendation 4.
-All strength and conditioning coaches must complete at least 250 hours of internship experience(s) in relevant strength and conditioning settings that allow for the development of critical competencies (e.g., safety, training instruction, spotting techniques, and performance-based program design).
+All developing and emerging strength and conditioning coaches must complete at a minimum, a one (1) semester equivalent of internship experience(s) in relevant strength and conditioning settings with a qualified supervisor(s) that allow for the development of critical competencies (e.g., safety, training instruction, spotting techniques, and performance-based program design).